College of Natural Health Enrollment & Policies

 The College of Natural Health issues grades based on a G.P.A. system (grade point average system).
 A 4.0 G.P.A. is the highest level, while 0.0 is the lowest level.
 A level of 2.0 must be achieved for the undergraduate and certificate Programs, while a 3.0 must be achieved for the graduate Programs.

-Upon written requests and provided all academic and financial obligations have been met, College of Natural Health students may request their transcripts to be sent to other schools or employers.
+Upon written requests and provided the student is in good standing with the school, students may request their transcripts to be sent to other schools or employers.

 Enroll at the College of Natural Health.